-The KingS’ FAVORITE VT SPOTS
+The KingS’ FAVORITE Rooted in VT SPOTS

 Lawson’s Finest Liquids: Located in Waitsfield, this brand new brewery location is the home of Sip of Sunshine—need we say more?